alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 The `1800` here (30 minutes) is just an example.
 We will work out an appropriate session duration with product and security input.

-### Create a new app to manage the auth process
+### Extend frontend to manage the auth process

 It's weird to have the login and logout controllers for GOV.UK as a whole located under `/transition-check`.

-We will create a new app—called account-frontend, which will live on a new machine class called personalisation—to serve those controllers and to handle OAuth interactions with the GOV.UK Account system.
-Signing in will set the `GOVUK-Session-ID` response header, signing out will set the `GOVUK-End-Session` response header.

-This app will serve these public endpoints:
+We will instead add the following endpoints to frontend:

 - `GET /sign-in`: initiates the OAuth flow with the accounts system and sends the user on a consent journey.
 Accepts these parameters: